 As a product information management system works to catch and correct errors in your product information, as well as to complete and improve it, your other marketing activities will improve as a result.

 Not only that, but you can also access the most recent images for each product from the PIM and write product descriptions based on the most current and accurate information available.

 Increase the speed with which you implement your international strategy.

-The multilingual feature of a product information management system (PIM) allows you to store product content in multiple languages, and it even speeds up work by including automated translation functions (see below).
+The multilingual feature of a e-commerce PIM system allows you to store product content in multiple languages, and it even speeds up work by including automated translation functions (see below).

 It follows that using a PIM software when writing content for a CMS is extremely beneficial, as it allows you to access content in different languages more quickly without having to translate each piece individually, knowing that all products have uniform information in different languages, or that they have been personalized to each country or geographical region.
 The result will be higher-quality segmented content for your audience.